SiddhantChalke/SiddhantChalke/README.md

 - 👋 Hi, I’m @SiddhantChalke
 - 👀 I’m a UI Developer and primarily work with JavaScript and React JS.
 - 🌱 I’m currently learning Next JS and SQL.
-- 💞️ I’m looking to collaborate on various projects concerned with UI Development
+- 💞️ I’m looking to collaborate on various projects concerned with Web Development
-- 📫 Email me at: siddhantchalke20@gmail.com / en19331041@git-india.edu.in
+- 📫 Email me at: siddhantchalke20@gmail.com

 <!---
 SiddhantChalke/SiddhantChalke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.